Regia Marina: World War II

 The Italian Navy lacked a fleet air arm.
-The high command had reasoned that since the Italian navy would be operating solely in the Mediterranean, their vessels would never be far from an airfield, thus the time and resources needed to develop a naval air arm could be directed elsewhere.
+The High Command had reasoned that since the Italian navy would be operating solely in the Mediterranean, their vessels would never be far from an airfield and so the time and the resources needed to develop a naval air arm could be directed elsewhere.
 This proved problematic on a number of occasions.
-Though the Italians did have the aircraft carriers Aquila and Sparviero under construction at the start of the war, neither one was ever completed.
+The Italians had the aircraft carriers Aquila and Sparviero under construction at the start of the war, but neither was ever completed.
 Lastly, the lack of natural oil reserves and subsequent shortage of oil precluded extensive fleet operations.